Narrow your search

 Abstract

+More than ever, architecture is in need of provocation, a new path beyond the traditional notion that buildings must serve as vessels, or symbols of something outside themselves.
 Non-Referential Architecture is nothing less than a manifesto for a new architecture.
 It brings together two leading thinkers, architect Valerio Olgiati and theorist Markus Breitschmid, who have grappled with this problem since their first encounter in 2005.
 In a world that itself increasingly rejects ideologies of any kind, Olgiati and Breitschmid offer Non-Referential Architecture as a radical, new approach free from rigid ideologies.
-Non-referential buildings, they argue, are entities that are themselves meaningful outside a vocabulary of fixed symbols and images, and their historical connotations.
-For more than a decade, Olgiati and Breitschmid's thinking has placed them at the forefront of architectural theory.
+Non-referential buildings, they argue, are entities that are themselves meaningful outside a vocabulary of fixed symbols and images and their historical connotations.
+For more than a decade, Olgiati and Breitschmid?s thinking has placed them at the forefront of architectural theory.
 Indispensable for understanding what the future might hold for architecture, Non-Referential Architecture will become a new classic.
+The book's first edition, published in May 2018 by Simonett & Baer, was sold-out within months.
+This revised and slightly redesigned new edition makes this key text available again.

 Listing 1 - 10 of 130 << page